 Investing is difficult for many reasons.
-One that some people cite is being unable to find the money.
-Everyone has their own sets of budgetary constraints.
+I’ve heard countless people say they can’t find the money to spare after they have covered their monthly expenses.
+Sure, everyone has their own sets of budgetary constraints.
 Whether you’re just getting on your feet after leaving home, after getting married, or after having a child, finding money to invest is always a challenge.
-Luckily, there are a few ways to invest money without hurting your budget:

 1. Your Employer’s Retirement Account

 If you are a full-time employee, contributing to your employer’s retirement plan is often one of the easiest ways to invest money without feeling the pinch.
 You can set up automatic deductions from your paycheck that are withdrawn before taxes are taken out.

 Automating the process one of the most foolproof ways to make sure that you invest some money from every paycheck.

 What’s even better is that many employers match your contributions up to a certain point.
 This means that every dollar of your own money that you invest turns into more than one dollar instantly.
 Some employers match dollar-for-dollar up to a certain percentage of your salary, while others contribute only 25 cents or 50 cents per dollar.

 Either way, it’s free money that you can’t pass up if you’re looking to find more to invest.
 My wife and I always invest in our employer retirement accounts at least as much as is needed to get the full retirement match.